Utpala dynasty: Literature

-All surviving literature are traced from the court of Avantivarman, who was a famed patron of arts; Ratnakara and Anandavardhana were his court-poets.
+All surviving literature are traced from the court of Avantivarman, who was a famed patron of arts; Ratnākara and Ānandavardhana were his court-poets.

-Shrines and Cities
+Shrines and cities

-Avantivarman along with his chief-minister Sura commissioned numerous temples and towns — Avantipura, Surapura and the Avantiswami Temple.
+Avantivarman along with his chief-minister Sura commissioned numerous temples and towns—Avantipura, Surapura and the Avantiswami Temple.
 Suyya established the town of Suyyapura.
 Samkaravarman established Samkarapura (modern-day Pattan) and, in conjunction with Sugandha, the Shiva-temples of Samkaragaurisa and Sugandhesa.
 Another Shiva-temple in Fattegarh has been dated to his times.
 Sugandha, during her rule, got constructed the towns of Sugandhapura and Gopalapura, the Vishnu temple Gopalakesava, and the monastery Gopalamatha.
 Nanda consecrated the shrines of Nandakesava and Nandamatha.
 Meruvardhana built the Vishnu shrine of Meruvardhanasvamin at Puranadhisthana (modern-day Pandrethan).
 Sambavati was responsible for founding the Shiva-shrine of Sambveswara.

 Sculpture

 List of rulers

 Didda (c.
-980 – 1003 CE) placed Samgrāmarāja, son of her brother on the throne, who became founder of the Lohara dynasty.
+980 – 1003) placed Samgrāmarāja, son of her brother on the throne, who became founder of the Lohara dynasty.